310mc/https-310mc.github.io-tl/source/_posts/tropical/reborn.md

 …Hm?
 I got a message from Anzu on Holdhands.

 Hmm…?
-“Takamine is coming soon, so please wait at the office”…?
+Takamine is coming soon, so we should wait at the office…?

 I was so engrossed in our meeting that I didn’t notice the message at all.
 It seems like she messaged me an hour ago, so—
 {% endbubble %}